Chilean cuisine: Breads

-Chileans are one of the biggest bread eaters in the world; second after the Germans, in fact.
-Chileans eat bread at breakfast, lunch (as a side or appetiser), Las onces or dinner.
-Bread for “onces” should be as fresh as possible, ideally bought still hot from the local bakery.
+Chile ranks among the highest per capita consumers of bread globally, second only to Germany.
+Bread is consumed throughout the day at breakfast, lunch (as a side or appetizer), las onces, and dinner.
+It is traditionally purchased fresh daily from local bakeries, particularly for service during onces.

 Around the 1920s, a tin toaster was invented in Chile, also known as Chilean toaster, which over the years began to be used to heat bread, also due to the difficulty of toasting certain varieties (such as marraqueta) in electric toasters.